-Home Care Services
+Home Health Care Services

-Benefits are available for Covered Services performed by a Home Health Care Agency or other Provider in your home.
-Home care is covered only when such care is necessary as an alternative to Hospital stay.
+Benefits are available for Covered Services performed by a Home Health Care Agency or other Home Health Care Provider in your home.
+Home Health Care is covered only when such care is necessary as an alternative to Hospital stay.
 To be eligible for benefits, you must essentially be confined to the home, as an alternative to a Hospital stay, and be physically unable to get needed medical services on an outpatient basis.
 Prior Hospital stay is not required.
-Home care must be prescribed by a Doctor, under a plan of care established by the Doctor in collaboration with a Home Health Care Agency.
+Home Health Care must be prescribed by a Doctor, under a plan of care established by the Doctor in collaboration with a Home Health Care Agency.
 We must preauthorize all care and reserve the right to review treatment plans at periodic intervals.